hanai3Bi/Switch-OC-Suite/README.md

   - Unsafe: CPU/GPU @ 2397/1305 MHz
     <details>

-    - Without chargers, CPU/GPU would be capped @ 1963/921 MHz.
+    - Without chargers, CPU/GPU would be capped @ 1963/921 MHz or -/460 MHz (Emulator mode).

     - Without official chargers, GPU would be capped @ 1267 MHz.